Full Depth Recycling - Foamed Asphalt (FDR-FA)

 - Numerous underground utility access points

-Specifications for FDR-FA can be found in the 2018 Standard Specifications Section 30-3 Full Depth Reclamation-Foamed Asphalt.
+Specifications for FDR-FA may be found in the 2018 Standard Specifications Section 30-3 Full Depth Reclamation-Foamed Asphalt.

 Please forward any questions, comments, suggestions, or requests for resources to FDR@dot.ca.gov.